 Interlochen is a longer camp experience (3 weeks compared with 2 weeks at Blue Lake) and a little more intense than Blue Lake.
 Interlochen is located in an equally beautiful location with fantastic dance faculty.
 There is both a Ballet program and a Modern Dance program.
 Both programs require an audition video and the deadline for this year has passed, so if this program is of interest to you, get next year’s dates on your calendar so you can prepare your audition materials ahead of time.
 Interlochen also offers a year-round boarding school program for the dancer who is ready for a full time dance commitment.

-3. The University of Michigan offers a Summer Dance experience right here at home, called MPulse Summer Dance Institute: https://smtd.umich.edu/special_programs/youth/mpulse/sdi.htm This program is for high school students and is designed to give them an idea of what a college dance program is like.
+A summer dance experience offered by The University of Michigan for high school students which is designed to give them an idea of what a college dance program will be like.
 UM Dance department faculty teach the classes and it’s a great way for students to see if they might be interested in studying dance in college.
 This program also requires an audition (in person or video) and the deadline has passed, but keep it in mind for next year.

-4. Brighton Dance Festival offers a 1-3 day intensive in Modern and Contemporary Dance for dancers ages 10 and up.
-For more information: http://www.brightondancefestival.com/festival-programs
+The Brighton Dance Festival offers a 1-3 day intensive in Modern and Contemporary Dance for dancers ages 10 and up.

-5. Complexions Detroit Summer Intensive: A two week intensive in Contemporary Technique at Wayne State University for High School – adult dancers. http://theatreanddance.wayne.edu/dance/complexions.php
+A two week intensive in Contemporary Technique at Wayne State University for High School for adult dancers.